throw-away-qq/throw-away-qq.github.io/README.md

 ***

 ### Projects/Blogs
+* Vibe Coded Screen Scape, a client-side web tool using React, Vite, and Tailwind CSS with daisyUI, enabling users to visualize and compare computer monitor sizes interactively in real-world scale. [link](https://throw-away-qq.github.io/ScreenScape/)
 * Sequential Recommender in Production [Recbole] [https://throw-away-qq.github.io/recbole_to_production/]
 * Motion Following camera using Arduino Uno and IR sensors
 * Smart Scheduling Tools for Recruiters in VBA